 Tom Dickins is professor of behavioural science at Middlesex University.
-His background is in psychological sciences (BSc; CNAA), philosophy of science (MSc; London), evolutionary psychology (PhD; Sheffield); and, ecological survey techniques (PG Cert.; Oxon).
-His research interests fall into behavioural ecology and theoretical concerns within evolutionary biology.
+His background is in psychological sciences (BSc; CNAA), history and philosophy of science (MSc; London), evolutionary psychology (PhD; Sheffield); and, ecological survey techniques (PG Cert.; Oxon).
+His research interests fall within behavioural biology and theoretical concerns within evolutionary biology.

-Tom convenes a final year option on evolutionary approaches to behaviour (PSY3027).
-This incoporates ethology, behavioural ecology and evolutionary psychology.
-Tom also runs a two week residential animal behaviour field trip on Lundy island.
-For more details about this please visit Tom's website at this link and have a look at this film.
-Tom also delivers a lecture on foraging to natural sciences each year, and supervises final year projects and taught MSc dissertations.
+With colleagues in natural sciences, Tom runs a two week residential field trip on Lundy island.
+For more details about this please visit Tom's website at this link and have a look at the Lundy pages.

 €534,642 EU LIFE+ Environmental Policy and Governance Funding Stream Coordinating Beneficiary: London Community Resource Network Associated Beneficiaries: Groundwork London and Middlesex University (Tom Dickins)

 Project: REPURPOSE - equipping community groups in estates to reuse more, clear fly tipping and improve their local environment.